isomerpages/pa-cdcne/_events/Past Events/Shaping Hearts 2024.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/24_09_24___Shaping_hearts__40.jpg">
 </div>
 <p>We are grateful for the overwhelming support from our partners, donors,
 and art enthusiasts who joined us in this journey.
-Together, we raised over $500,000, a testament to the collective commitment to fostering an inclusive society.
+Together, we have raised a record-breaking amount of $787,567, a testament to the collective commitment to fostering an inclusive society.
 These funds will play a pivotal role in supporting persons with disabilities in their pursuit of the arts, creating opportunities for them.</p>